-The anatomy and physiology of the integumentary, skeletal, muscular, nervous and endocrine organ systems are discussed and explored in appropriate laboratory investigations which include some dissection.
+The anatomy and physiology of the integumentary, skeletal, muscular and nervous systems are discussed and explored in appropriate laboratory investigations which include some dissection.
 Prerequisites: BIO 121, or BIO 115, or CHE 111, and eligibility for ENG 101.
 4 credits